DopplerUniversity/yodaspeak/README.md

 ## Deploying to Heroku

-This is mainly for the Doppler team to test the Heroku integration but you can deploy this to your own Heroku account/team, by overriding the default values for:
+This is mainly for the Doppler team to test the Heroku integration but you can deploy this to your own Heroku account/team, by overriding the default values in `Heroku.Makefile` for:

-- `HEROKU_TEAM`
+- `TEAM`
-- `HEROKU_APP`
+- `APP`
 - `DOMAIN`

 Creating and deploying a site also consists of setting initial default values for config vars in order for the app to deploy successfully.